Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Methods

 After reducing the dimensions of our word embeddings, we use clustering algorithms to separate them into two distinct clusters, which allow us to assign new labels to each post.
 We leverage clustering algorithms because of their unsupervised nature; this is critical because we have no prior knowledge regarding the noise distribution in the labels, requiring a clustering procedure which is independent of the web-scraped labels.
 We use the Gaussian Mixture Model (GMM) as our clustering algorithm.
 A GMM is a parametric probability density function used as a model of the probability distribution of continuous measurements in order to cluster given data using probabilities.
 As a baseline, we use K-Means clustering; K-means attempts to divide $n$ observations into $k$ clusters, such that each observation is assigned to the cluster with the closest mean, and the clusters minimize within-cluster distance while maximizing between-cluster distance.
-Lastly, we additionally attempt to circumvent the dimensionality reduction requirement due to the reduced information from the embeddings.
-We use subspace clustering via spectral clustering \cite{von2007tutorial, parsons2004subspace}, which specifically allows unsupervised clustering of high-dimensional data by identifying clusters in different sub-spaces within a dataset.
+To avoid the dimensionality reduction requirement, we use subspace clustering via spectral clustering \cite{parsons2004subspace}, which specifically allows unsupervised clustering of high-dimensional data by identifying clusters in different sub-spaces within a dataset.

 Each word embedding is now associated with two labels: the original labels based on the subreddit, which are the ground-truth labels, and the new labels resulting from unsupervised clustering.
 We subsequently leverage a confidence-based thresholding method to correct the ground-truth labels.
 If the clustering algorithm predicts a label with a probability above $\tau$, a tuned threshold, the ground-truth label is replaced with the predicted label; otherwise, we assume the ground-truth label.
-The tuning threshold ensures only predicted labels with high confidence are used to correct the ground-truth, preventing false corrections.
+The tuned threshold ensures only predicted labels with high confidence are used to correct the ground-truth, preventing false corrections.
 Finally, the correct set of labels are paired with their respective post.
-We obtain class probabilities using the GMM algorithm, with K-means as a baseline.
+We obtain class probabilities using the clustering algorithms.
 Note that our label correction method can be used in any NLP domain or even in other fields, such as the imaging field.